joeminock/Atomos_Space_Handbook/international-travel-guide.md

   * Laptops: Clear cookies in Chrome, Safari, etc.
   * [iOS](https://support.apple.com/en-us/HT201265): Settings > Safari > Clear History and Website Data
   * [Android](https://support.google.com/chrome/answer/95647?co=GENIE.Platform%3DAndroid&hl=en): Chrome > Settings > Privacy > Clear browsing data.
 Check Cookies and site data; uncheck all the other items. > Clear data.
-* Atomos Space source code.
+* Atomos Space source code and engineering assets.
   * Make an encrypted archive of your Atomos Space git repos so you can download and restore it after you're through customs.
-  * Delete all Atomos Space source code from your laptop.
+  * Delete all Atomos Space source code and engineering assets from your laptop.
 * Other sensitive documents.
   * Same deal as source code.
 Make an encrypted backup and remove from your laptop.
-* Dropbox
+* AWS GovCloud
-  * Log out of Dropbox and disconnect.
+  1. Commit and push any file or document updates
+  2. Close any open sessions and exit your terminal.
+  3. Purge your machine of any work history.
 * Touch ID
   * Disable Touch ID on your phone, tablet, and laptop.
 Require a secure passcode/password to unlock.
+* Empty Your Device Trash
+  Be sure to clear any history of deleted items as they may be recovered in any intrusive search.

 ## Checklist: At Customs